Jay-Gokani/exodia/eks-nginx-helm/README.md

 eksctl create cluster -f eks-config.yaml
 ```

 8. Observe the cluster being created on the AWS Console.
-Note this will take 10-20 minutes
+Note this will take 10-20 minutes.

+Ensure to be in us-east-1 region, otherwise it won't show

 ```
 CloudFormation > Stacks > eksctl-dev-cluster > Events